-With the recent economic downturn, there has been an increasing rise in the number of national tax resolution services.
-These firms often advertise heavily on television, in print, or over the Internet and often promise to solve any tax problem for pennies on the dollar or for a low, flat fee.
+Over the past decade there has been an increasing rise in the number of national tax resolution services.
+These firms often advertise heavily on television, radio, or over the Internet and often promise to solve any tax problem for pennies on the dollar or for a low, flat fee.
 However, not all IRS solutions are created equally and sometimes these firms can aggravate tax problems through non-responsiveness or otherwise sloppy work.
-Over the past few months, our firm has seen an increasing number of individuals being taken advantage of by these national tax relief firms.
-We have developed the following list to assist taxpayers when selecting representation in their IRS or state tax matters:
+Over the past few years, our firm has seen an increasing number of individuals being taken advantage of by these national tax relief firms.
+We have developed the following list to assist taxpayers when selecting representation in their IRS or state tax matters.

-- Be sure you know who you are speaking with: Make sure the person you are dealing with is an attorney or someone qualified to offer tax advice or solutions to your tax problems.
-Many national firms operate under the “supervision” of an attorney or enrolled agent, but callers are often routed to sales people who are responsible for “making the sale” and getting their client to deposit a retainer.
-These individuals, often untrained in tax law, will make promises they are not able to keep or will say just about anything to get your business (many operate on commission).
+These individuals, often untrained in tax law, will make promises they are not able to keep or will say just about anything to get your business (almost all operate on commission).
 Get the person’s name and their position with the firm.
 Ask to speak to an attorney when discussing your tax problems.
 Remember only conversations with an attorney, who is providing legal advice and working for a law firm, are protected by the confidentiality of attorney-client privilege.
 Conversations you may have with an attorney working at a tax relief firm may not be privileged because most tax relief firms are not law firms.

 The first step in providing someone with quality tax advice in an IRS Collections matter is to analyze their entire tax history with the IRS.
 Determining whether or not a taxpayer is current, what years they have outstanding liabilities for, and how much they owe in total are important facts that need to be understood.
 Agencies who fail to ask these questions before quoting a client a flat fee may often overlook critical steps in the collections process.
 These mistakes will often cost you money or can create unnecessary steps in what may be a fairly simple process.
 Also be aware that fees tax relief firms are not like retainers law firms collect.
 Retainers law firms collect must be deposited into special trust accounts and are governed by strict rules.
 Tax Relief firms can do whatever they want with your money once they take it, regardless of what work they do or do not do.

 Questions to ask your tax representative: